 Formative assessment offers a clear opportunity for feedback and enables students to learn through the process of assessment.
 The tool chosen should not just allow students to submit in a format appropriate for the assignment, but also enable feedback to be returned to the student in a timely manner.
 Formative assignments may be placed anywhere in your Yorkshare module site.
-Some programmes may choose to put assignment tasks within one Content Area (left menu item), see the image on the right.
+Some programmes may choose to put assignment tasks within one Content Area or left menu item (see the image on the right).
 Others may adopt a more integrated approach, embedding the assignment within seminar tasks or lab work preparation.
 Either way, you will need to sign-post students towards the assignment and ensure that the following is included:

 - Details of the assignment, including format for submission, deadline and how the assessment links to the module as a whole.

 - A link to the tool used for submission, including specific tasks to be undertaken.